gobblegoob/lowimpactplus/README.md

 1. Global Variable: src_report
   This defines your source csv you wish to parse.

-2. li[] in get_low_impact()
+2. Global Variable: li_policy_list:
-  This is a list of low impact policies you wish to search on.
-Just enter values that match your low impact/monitor mode policies.
-This is a list in case you have multiple low impact policies you wish to watch.
+  This is a list of all Low Impact/Monitor Mode policies that you are watching.

 DEPENDENCIES:
   Pandas